Enforce two-factor authentication (FREE)

 To enforce 2FA only for certain groups:

-- Select the Require all users in this group to set up two-factor authentication option.
+- Select All users in this group must set up two-factor authentication.

-You can also specify a grace period in the Time before enforced option.
+You can also specify a grace period in the Delay 2FA enforcement option.

 The following are important notes about 2FA: